aliamirh/React-TapRoom/README.md

 ## Description

-_A beginning website for a brewery.
-It will dynamically update the amount of beverages you choose and depening on the amount it will change the number from red to green.  _
+_A beginning website for a brewery that allows a user to create their own drink.
+It will dynamically update the amount of beverages you choose and depening on the amount it will change the number from red to green .  _

 ## Setup/Installation Requirements